andrewsrichardson/food-blog/src/pages/blog/the-greatest-roast-potatoes/the-greatest-roast-potatoes.md

 date: 2020-12-07T17:51:06.317Z
 title: The Greatest Roast Potatoes
 description: One of the most important parts of a Christmas dinner - crispy fluffy goodness!!
-But these roasties are suitable all year round, accompanying roasts, stews and pies!!
+But these roasties are perfect all year round, accompanying roasts, stews and pies!!
 The rosemary is an absolute winner here.
 pro_tip: Don't rush it!
 They need some good time in the oven to get that CRISP
 time: "120"